kerim2022/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. a function that checks for alphabetic character
 5.  a function that prints the sign of a number
 6.  a function that computes the absolute value of an integer
+7.  a function that prints the last digit of a number